 6. Martin Van Buren (1837-1841)

 Martin Van Buren was born in Kinderhook, New York, a town of Dutch settlers.
-Dutch was his first language, and he learned English as his second in school.
+Dutch was his first language, and he learned English in school.
+Out of all the bilingual presidents, Van Buren is the only one who didn’t have English as his native tongue.

 Photograph of President Franklin Delano Roosevelt, 1933.